byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 }
 ```

-We can also extract the throttler to a separate object that is easy to use:
+We can also extract the throttler to a separate easy to use object:

 ```go
 type Throttler struct {